 A strong and positive community is a cornerstone of Charlottesville school operations.
 Both students and staff are committed to preventing bullying behavior and taking action when bullying occurs.
 Support from home is a critical component in teaching respect and self-control.
 We also involve parents in addressing a child‘s bullying behavior and in determining a solution.

 All schools in Virginia are required to offer character education.
 Schools have an array of professionally developed character education programs from which to choose.
-In the Charlottesville City Schools, character development is an integral part of the curriculum and is promoted through the guidance departments.
+In the Charlottesville City Schools, character development is an integral part of the curriculum and is promoted through the counseling departments.
 Student recognition and parental involvement are key components in the school system‘s approach to character development.
 Community service and mentoring programs are also a part of the program.

 A comprehensive Code of Student Conduct manual has also been developed and is updated annually.
 Programs are supplemented by trade books, library books and media programs.
 Community nonprofit organizations frequently provide live presentations and programs related to character development in the schools.